Stanleyhoo1/Tennis-Technique/README.md

 2. **Output**:
    - The model will output whether the swing is classified as "good" or "bad" with an 80% accuracy level.
+   - You can test this model on the example video in this repository, you should get a "good" swing

 ## AI Swing Overlay Model